fivetran/dbt_salesforce/README.md

     salesforce__<default_source_table_name>_identifier: your_table_name
 ```
 ### Adding Passthrough Columns
 This package allows users to add additional columns to the `opportunity enhanced` model and `contact enhanced` model.
 Columns passed through must be present in the downstream source account, contact, or user table.
-If you want to include a column from the user table, you must specify if you want it to be a field relate to the opportunity_manager or opportunity_owner.
+If you want to include a column from the user table, you must specify if you want it to be a field related to the opportunity_manager or opportunity_owner.

 ```yml
 # dbt_project.yml